melihkmnce/Turkish-Sentiment-Analysis/README.md

 "comments.csv" includes 15.000 Turkish comments.

+15% of the data is reserved for testing.

 The "stopwords" folder is a folder that lists the stop words used in the project.
 These words are removed from the text during data preprocessing.

 Binary ROC AUC Score: 0.9826323797183245